 Truckers have a responsibility to ensure that the cargo they’re hauling makes it the destination without any issues.
 Not only is this important from a business standpoint, it’s also critical from a safety standpoint.
 Load securement must be handled properly to ensure that cargo remains in place throughout the haul.
-When this isn’t done as it should be, serious issues can occur.
+When this isn’t done as it should be, serious issues and potentially fatal truck accidents can occur.

 The United States Federal Motor Carrier Safety Administration set the North American Cargo Securement Standard to help keep people safe throughout the continent as they drive around these big rigs.
 In order to be subjected to the standards, the commercial motor vehicle must travel across state lines and have a gross vehicle rating of 10,000 pounds.